jchatel/quickmail-next-docs/campaigns/tracking-delay-to-avoid-false-opens-and-clicks.md

 # Tracking Delay to Avoid False Opens and Clicks

-### In this article:
+**In this article:**

 - What causes false opens and clicks?

 - How to prevent false opens and clicks?

-- How to set up tracking delay?
+  - Option 1: Set up a tracking delay

-# What causes false opens and clicks?
+  - Option 2: Enable improved click detection accuracy

+  - Option 3: Avoid opening emails in your sent folder

+## What Causes False Opens and Clicks?

-- Sometimes, email security systems automatically scan incoming emails immediately after delivery, which can trigger false open or click events.
+- Email security systems sometimes automatically scan incoming emails immediately after delivery, which can trigger false open or click events.

 - Domains ending in `.edu` and `.org` commonly have stricter email filtering systems, which makes automated opens and clicks more frequent.

 - Large organizations such as hospitals, government agencies, and schools often use advanced email protection tools because they are common targets for phishing attacks.